BeechburgPieStar/CDF/README.md

 # Confidence-Aware Dynamic Fusion for Robust Radio Frequency Fingerprinting

 ## Overview
-This repository provides a research-oriented implementation framework for **robust cross-domain radio frequency fingerprinting (RFF)** under receiver and channel variations.
+This repository provides a research-oriented implementation framework for **robust radio frequency fingerprinting (RFF)** under receiver and channel variations.

 The codebase includes:
 - Baseline PatchNet models using raw or channel-equalized IQ signals
 - Experimental scripts following standard cross-receiver and cross-channel evaluation protocols

-The proposed **Confidence-Aware Dynamic Fusion Network (CDFNet)** is part of an ongoing research work and is **not yet released**.
+The proposed **Confidence-Aware Dynamic Fusion (CDF)** is part of an ongoing research work and is **not yet released**.

 ---